mklprudence/5-triple-star/README.md

 <p>Users of <code>5-triple-star</code> material can refer to the structure layout in <a href="https://github.com/mklprudence/5-triple-star/blob/master/STRUCTURE.md">STRUCTURE.md</a> to find the files required. </p>

-<p>Contents in this repository can be utilized in various form, including but not limited to the following usage : </p>
+<p>Contents in this repository can be utilized in various form, including but not limited to the following : </p>

 - As tutorial material
 - As personal studying and learning material

 <p>Contents in this repository are protected by MIT License.
-Contents are not to be redistributed commercially without the consent of contributors.
+Additionally, contents are not to be redistributed commercially without the consent of contributors.

 ## How to get the material